mveco/RDFGraphGen/README.md

 # Synthetic RDF graph generator based on SHACL constraints.

-### rdf_shacl_generator is a Python package that can be used to generate RDF graphs based on SHACL constraints.
+### rdf_graph_gen is a Python package that can be used to generate RDF graphs based on SHACL constraints.

 The following function can be used to generate RDF data: